 - Do you realize that cats can live for 20 or more years, and dogs for 15 or more years?
-This may seem obvious, but unfortunately not everyone realizes that pet ownership is a lifelong commitment.
+This may seem obvious, but unfortunately, not everyone realizes that pet ownership is a lifelong commitment.

 - If the pet has an accident, what type of correction will you use?
 There are various acceptable answers to this, the key being to show patience and consistency.
-And a general familiarity of pet training doesn’t hurt, either!
+And a general familiarity with pet training doesn’t hurt, either!

 If you think you’ve found the right candidate, request appropriate forms and documentation:

 - A (redacted) bill proving residency